Margaret-Johnson-ai/Data-Analytics-Portfolio/COVID_Healthcare_Impact/README.md

 This project demonstrates foundational data analytics, public health insight, and storytelling.
 Phase 1 and 2 have covered county-level mortality, income impact, and LTCF vulnerability.
 Phase 3 will build on this foundation with advanced analysis and interactivity.

 📁 [View Repository](https://github.com/Margaret-Johnson-ai/Data-Analytics-Portfolio/tree/main/COVID_Healthcare_Impact)

+### ✅ Key Findings Summary

+After analyzing the data from multiple public sources, here’s what the findings revealed:

+- **Counties with the highest COVID-19 death rates:**
+  The data showed that counties such as **Bergen**, **Essex**, and **Hudson** consistently reported the highest average monthly deaths from COVID-19 between 2020 and 2023.

+- **Relationship between income and COVID-19 mortality:**
+  There was a **weak inverse correlation** between median household income and average COVID-19 death rates.
+While lower-income counties often experienced more deaths, income alone was not a strong predictor of mortality.

+- **Impact of long-term care facility outbreaks:**
+  A strong correlation (**0.81**) was found between LTCF-related deaths and overall average monthly COVID-19 deaths.
+This indicates that outcomes in long-term care facilities were a key driver of county-level mortality.

+- **Counties most vulnerable based on combined metrics:**
+  Counties like **Essex** emerged as particularly vulnerable, exhibiting high LTCF death totals, lower income levels, and elevated monthly death averages.
+This suggests a convergence of socioeconomic and healthcare-related risk factors.

+These results highlight the value of combining datasets to better understand public health challenges.
+By merging and visualizing these insights, I was able to uncover trends that wouldn’t have been visible from a single source alone.